IcyyBird/Word-Bomb-Macro/README.md

+#Word Bomb Macro

- This has been a recreation of another program made by @isarsindri so some credit to him!
+// This has been a recreation of another program made by @isarsindri so some credit to him!
 But I have made a lot of changes.

 This is a macro tool designed to help users automate typing in Roblox Word Bomb, allowing for faster and more efficient gameplay.
 With this tool, you can input a specific letter combination in the application's search bar, and then, by pressing F1, the macro will automatically type the word at super speed.